 A higher deductible will result in a lower premium, but be careful, because there is also a higher risk that you’ll need to pay some costs out-of-pocket if your insurance doesn’t stretch as far as it needs to.

-Make sure you mange this within your means.
-You don’t want to be in situation when you are not able to pay your deductibles to get the situation handled so that you can get back to work.
+Make sure you manage this within your means.
+You don’t want to be in a situation where you are not able to pay your deductibles to get the situation handled so that you can get back to work.

 Practice safe driving will earn you discounts on your semi truck insurance rates